adamfoneil/SqlQueryNotifications/README.md

 2. Create one or more queries that can trigger notifications along with relevant email subject and contact info by implementing [IQuerySource](https://github.com/adamfoneil/SqlQueryNotifications/blob/master/SqlQueryNotifications/Interfaces/IQuerySource.cs).
 You have a lot of options as to how this can be done.
 The repo comes with a simple built-in [QuerySource](https://github.com/adamfoneil/SqlQueryNotifications/blob/master/SqlQueryNotifications/QuerySource.cs) type for creating this inline in your application.
 You can see this in use in the [integration test](https://github.com/adamfoneil/SqlQueryNotifications/blob/master/Testing/QueryNotifications.cs#L64).

 There's also in this repo a [BlobQuerySource](https://github.com/adamfoneil/SqlQueryNotifications/blob/master/BlobQueryAlerts/BlobQuerySource.cs) and related [test](https://github.com/adamfoneil/SqlQueryNotifications/blob/master/Testing/QueryNotifications.cs#L77).
+This will be part of a forthcoming `net50` package.

 See the [Query](https://github.com/adamfoneil/SqlQueryNotifications/blob/master/SqlQueryNotifications/Models/Query.cs) class.
 Create `Query` objects to define your email contact info and the [rule](https://github.com/adamfoneil/SqlQueryNotifications/blob/master/SqlQueryNotifications/Models/Query.cs#L8) causes emails to send or not.